-3. Choose the Right Vehicles
+3. Choose the right vehicles

 Choosing the right kind of vehicle for your fleet is important for preventing future maintenance problems.
 In addition, choose cars with modern-day features to slow the depreciation process.
-Utilising the company provided vehicles instead of having employees use their own cars and reimbursing them afterward is one of the best tips that can make your fleet management easier.
+Utilising the company provided vehicles instead of having employees use their own cars and reimbursing them afterwards is one of the best tips that can make your fleet management easier.
 There are several advantages to this, including having a uniform image, reduced liability issues, and making sure the right type of vehicle is used for the job.

 4. Inspire and lead the team

 The team will often look up to you for guidance; therefore, it’s crucial to be a good team leader and inspire confidence as well as trust at all times.
 As a good car fleet manager, you should quickly analyze information, solve problems, and decide the correct course of action.

 Any internal or external communication that affects the business needs to be communicated to the fleet.
 As a car fleet manager, you require excellent communication skills to choose the most appropriate communication channels and ensure that accurate information is conveyed to your team.
 The proper communication channels will enable the smooth operation of the fleet.

 The average salary of a fleet manager in the UK is £42,440 yearly or £21.76 per hour.